dorukbulut/NodeJS-Microservice-Project/README.md

-This is a mock, ticket buying and selling microservice architecture project using NodeJS, Docker, Kubernetes and MongoDB.
+This is a mock, ticket buying and selling microservice architecture project using NextJS, NodeJS, Docker, Kubernetes, Redis and MongoDB.

 SERVICES:
   - AUTH Service: Everything related to user auth actions.